GusBraud/mei_tools/README.md

 results = processor.process_files(['remove_lyrics'])
 ```

 #### Notes
-- set `verbose=True` for detailed output during processing.
+- the `verbose=True` option provides detailed output, which is useful for debugging but may slow down processing.
 - `results` dictionary will contain the outcome for each file processed.
 - Ensure that your `source_folder` contains the MEI files you want to process.
 - The `output_dir` designates where processed files will be saved.
 - Adjust the list of modules in `process_files()` based on your needs.
-- Modify the `remove_lyrics` property if you want to keep or remove lyrics.
-- The `verbose=True` option provides detailed output, which is useful for debugging but may slow down processing.

 ## Detailed Explanation of the Modules